Surajdiggibytes/pyspark_repo/README.md

 # pyspark_repo

-[13:12] Sanghavi

-Convert the Issue Date with the timestamp format.
+1. Convert the Issue Date with the timestamp format.

 Example: